 Applicants who meet the minimum qualifications will be scheduled to a take a functional fitness assessment test.
 Those applicants that pass the functional fitness assessment test will be scheduled to take a Pass/Fail written test.
 Those applicants who pass the written test will continue through the selection process and applicants will be subject to a comprehensive background investigation which will include:

-medical and psychological examinations
+Medical and psychological examinations

 Applicants will be placed on an eligibility list for at least one year based on a comprehensive review of all elements of the process by a Police Selection Committee.
-Applicants who meet the qualifications are most likely to meet the challenges of a career as a Natural Resources Police Officer and will be ranked in one of the three categories: Best Qualified, Better Qualified, or Qualified.
+Applicants who meet the qualifications are most likely to meet the challenges of a career as a Natural Resources Police Officer and will be ranked in one of the three categories: Best Qualified, Better Qualified or Qualified.

-Online application is STRONGLY recommended.
+Online application is STRONGLY preferred.